Counsel to the Inquiry

-Richard Millett QC has been appointed as Lead Counsel to the Inquiry.
+Richard Millett KC has been appointed as Lead Counsel to the Inquiry.
 Richard was called to the Bar in 1985 and was appointed Queen’s Counsel in 2003.
 He has extensive experience of handling complex commercial disputes in a range of specialist areas, with an emphasis on advocacy in court, arbitration and other tribunals.
 He also sits as a Deputy High Court Judge.

-Richard will be assisted by Bernard Richmond QC, Kate Grange QC and Andrew Kinnier QC.
+Richard is supported by Kate Grange KC and Andrew Kinnier KC.

-Kate Grange QC was called to the Bar in 1998 and was appointed Queen’s Counsel in 2017.
+Kate Grange KC was called to the Bar in 1998 and was appointed Queen’s Counsel in 2017.
 She has particular expertise in relation to commercial, construction, public and inquiry law.